muraena3/DockerizedWebAutomation/README.md

         -   right click and open emailable-reports.html
         -   and all the screenshots are found under screenshots folder

-   6. Screen-captured [demo video](https://youtu.be/ztDWifaInCI)of the project running on a Mac Device
+   6. Screen-captured [demo video](https://youtu.be/ztDWifaInCI) of the project running on a Mac Device

 #### Features of the framework